 Here are a few things I’ve noticed about those options, but first . . .

 Some my students believe, as I once did, that they’ll be the fierce few to score a full-time writing professorship.
-I do have colleagues who reeled cushy tenure-track teaching posts, some with no more talent and who put in even less effort than the rest of us.
+I do have colleagues who got cushy tenure-track teaching posts, some with no more talent or drive than the rest of us.
 Some even have low teaching loads, publish regularly, and jet-set on book tours.
 A few.
 Mostly men.
 But maybe that’s just my circle.

 Because teaching and advising in the language arts draw on the same creative energies as writing, the well runs dry for people teaching four to six courses a semester.
 Years, and then decades, pass, and my colleagues don’t quite manage to publish the way they’d hoped.
-They break their backs doing cartwheels to get tenure, which is basically permission to keep the job you’ve been over-doing brilliantly well.
+They break their backs doing cartwheels to get tenure, which is basically permission to keep the job you’ve been killing yourself to do brilliantly well.
 More and more often, the answer is no. Tenure is expensive, there are a few hundred hungry youngsters in line to do the job for less, and you aren’t part the university’s plan to siphon student loan money into administrator’s pockets.
-So, my friends and their families pull up stakes and compete with 300-500 other applicants for the next questionably desirable teaching gig.
+So, my professor friends and their families pull up stakes and compete with 300-500 other applicants for the next questionably desirable teaching gig.
 It’s not uncommon for dual-career couples to have to live in separate states.
-Avoiding the tower of papers to grade, my enviably tenured writing professor friends will have a beer with my sometimes and say they’re going to retire early.
-Then, they say, then they’ll be able write.
+Avoiding the tower of papers to grade, my enviably tenured writing professor friends will have a beer with me and say they’re going to retire early.
+That’s when, they say, they’ll finally be able write.

 One of my friends, the award-winning speculative fiction writer Nick DiChario, says, “Being a writer is often as much about What We Give Up as it is about What We Do.
 Or more so.”